 Missing the Socialization Window

-Many dog owners will never have the opportunity to socialize their dog during the critical 8-16-week window for the simple reason that they did not have her yet.
+Many dog owners will never have the opportunity to socialize their dog during the critical 7-16-week window for the simple reason that they did not have her yet.
 If you’ve adopted an older puppy or an adult dog, she may or may not have been properly socialized as a puppy, and it will probably be obvious.
-If she is balanced and friendly with dogs and people, she was properly socialized.
-If she is anxious, fearful or aggressive, unfortunately, you cannot turn back the clock, but you can take steps to improve her behavior and mitigate problems with exposure therapy and obedience training.
+If she is comfortable on the city streets and friendly with dogs and people, she was properly socialized.
+If she is anxious, fearful or aggressive, unfortunately, you cannot turn back the clock.
+Obedience training and exposure therapy should provide some help, and with patience and a lot of dedication small improvements can be achieved.

 You are an urban dog parent and a huge part of giving your city pup the best life possible is to help her experience the world with confidence and curiosity.
 Puppy socialization is the first and most important step in giving her the skills to do so.
 Get out and about, and show your new puppy the wonderful diversity of dogs, people, places, sounds, and smells that are everywhere in your city!